werdnakof/DatabaseNotes/05_-_Access_Structures.md

 **Goal: Reduce the number of blocks accessed**

 ## Index basics
-* Data file: a file i.e. a collection of Blocks
+* Data file / file: a collection of blocks
 * Relations: stored in files
-* Blocks: contain multiple tuples and their relationships
+* blocks: contain multiple tuples and their relationships
-* Tuple/Record: a single row in a relational database.
+* Tuple: a single row in a relational database.

 ## Sequential Files
-* Tuple are sorted by their primary key
-* Tuples are distributed to blocks following this order
+* Tuples are sorted by their primary key, and distributed to blocks following this order
-* Free space is usually left in each block to allow further insertions
+* Free space is usually left in each block for further insertions
-* Let's call these blocks - **Data Blocks**

-## Sparse Indexes
+## Indexing Methods
-**Trade-off of Indexing**
-> Time of retrieval vs Time to update indexes after modification
+**_Trade-off_**: Time of retrieval vs Time to update indexes after modification

-## Dense Indexes
+### Dense Indexes
 * Sequence of Blocks: containing only indexes
   (i.e. keys and pointers to a specific tuple in a Data Block)
-* These Index Blocks are smaller in size
+* These Index blocks are smaller in size
-* Follow the same order as the tuples spread across Data Blocks
+* Follow the same order as the tuples spread across blocks
-* Each Index Block will contain a range e.g. range 50, and keys are 10, 21, 29, 35, 45, 50 i.e. tuple's primary key
+* Each block will contain a range e.g. range 50, and keys are 10, 21, 29, 35, 45, 50 i.e. tuple's primary key
 * When querying 45 or 56, we don't have to scan all tuples, saving time
-* A binary search can be used
+* Binary search can be used

-## Sparse indexes
+### Sparse indexes
 * Also a sequence of blocks!
 Just like dense indexes
-* However, each Index block points to a starting Data block of a specific range
+* However, each Index block points to a starting block of a specific range
 * E.g. Sparse Index Block has key values 20, 40, 60, 80 of range 20
 * key 20 will point to Data Block containing tuples (21, 29, 35)
 * Longer to find Data Block than dense index, but **save more space**

-## Multi-level indexes
+### Multi-level indexes
 * Sparse Index on top of dense index
 * Each Sparse Index entry points to a Dense Index Block
 * Sparse Index pointer is called **Block Pointers** - points to starting Dense Index Block